Nice Shades! How Light and Color Affect Sight

 - Then use each pair of glasses to examine and take notes of the same object, and make a special note of which color lenses your child was wearing as she observed it.

 - Compare the notes and see how color changed your perception throughout the activity!
-This fun scientific project is the perfect way to help your child practice her science skills in a fun, relaxed way.
+This scientific project is perfect for helping your child practice her science skills in a fun, relaxed way.